apache/phoenix-site/site/source/src/site/markdown/multi-tenancy.md

 * Multi-tenancy in Phoenix works via a combination of multi-tenant tables and tenant-specific connections (detailed below).
 * Tenants open tenant-specific connections to Phoenix.
 These connections can only access data that belongs to the tenant.
 * Tenants only see their own data in multi-tenant tables and can see all data in regular tables.
-* In order to add their own columns, tenants create tanant-specific views on top of multi-tenant tables and add their own columns to the views.
+* In order to add their own columns, tenants create tenant-specific views on top of multi-tenant tables and add their own columns to the views.

 ### Multi-tenant tables
 Multi-tenant tables in Phoenix are regular tables that are declared using the MULTI_TENANT=true DDL property.
 They work in conjuntion with tenant-specific connections (detailed below) to ensure that tenats only see their data in such tables.
 The first primary key column of multi-tenant tables identifies the tenant.
 For example: